KDL/ML-Zoomcamp/Homework 5/readme.md

 For this, VS Code (Jupyter) was forced to run using the kernel managed by virtual env (pipenv).
 The Pipfile and Pipfile.lock were later copied from user folder.

+For the final part, ``pipenv install numpy pandas flask gunicorn scikit-learn==1.0`` was used to generate the final Pipfile and Pipfile.lock.
+Due to multipython distribution, the path of python was forced using `--python="path_to_pythonn3.8.exe"`

 > [local_getcust.py](local_getcust.py),